q66/cffi-lua/README.md

 passed to `meson`.
 You will also need to do this if you with to compile for a different Lua version than your default `lua.pc` provides.

+Three components will be built: a module, a shared library and a static library.
+The module does not depend on the libraries, it can be used alone.
+The libraries exist for the purpose of linking your program or library directly against them, so you can embed Lua with an FFI inside without worrying about Lua having to load the library.
+You can choose either dynamic or static version for that.

+If you wish to use the library version, it is called `libcffi-lua-VER.so` on Unix-like systems (`dylib` on macOS) and `cffi-lua-VER.so` on Windows, where `VER` is the Lua version (e.g. `5.2`).
+It has a stable API and ABI with just one exported symbol, `luaopen_cffi`, which matches the standard Lua module ABI.
+You can call it from your code and it will leave the module table on the Lua stack.

 You can also pass `luajit` to `-Dlua_version` to build against LuaJIT (it will use `luajit.pc` then).
 Additionally, if you have a different Lua implementation than that but it still provides the same compliant API,